xpladev/docs/content/en/docs/develop/core-modules/governance.md

 #### Participants

 _Participants_ are users that have the right to vote on proposals.
-On the Cosmos Hub, participants are bonded Atom holders.
+On the XPLA Chain, participants are bonded Atom holders.
 Unbonded Atom holders and other users do not get the right to participate in governance.
 However, they can submit and deposit on proposals.